pdmanalytics/pdmanalytics.github.io/index.md

 Software development for

  - Data wrangling
-    * joining of data sets
+    * joining and reshaping of data sets
-    * reshaping
     * data verification and cleaning
  - Analysis
     * descriptive statistics